 For most workplace injuries and occupational diseases, you will seek benefits through a workers’ compensation claim.
 Texas laws do not require employers to carry workers’ comp insurance, but this is the remedy when they do.
 If you are a covered employee who was injured in an industrial accident while performing work-related tasks, you can obtain benefits for:

 - Total or partial disability, on a permanent or temporary basis; and,

 - Death benefits, if a family member was killed in a work-related accident.

-Husain Law & Associates, P.C. will deal with the insurance company to make sure you receive the full benefits to which you are entitled by law.
+Husain Law + Associates — Houston Accident & Injury Lawyers, P.C.will deal with the insurance company to make sure you receive the full benefits to which you are entitled by law.
 Note that filing a workers’ comp claim is your sole remedy in most cases, so you cannot sue your employer in court.
 There are some exceptions, and a Houston industrial accident lawyer can explain whether any apply to your situation.
 For one, you might be able to pursue a third party that was responsible for causing your injuries, such as: